Loading…

 Thursday August 6, 2026 10:10am - 11:10am HST

-Millions of K–12 students require personalized learning support, yet many still lack access to tools that meet them where they are.
+Millions of K–12 students need personalized learning support, yet many still lack access to tools designed to meet their unique needs.
+How can digital reading help create more equitable, engaging learning experiences?

 Speakers